-Criterion 24: All plastic parts weighing greater than 50 g shall be marked/ stamped/embossed with an appropriate resin identification code promulgated by the Plastics and Chemical Industry Association or in compliance with ISO 11 469.
+Criterion 23: All plastic parts, excluding foams, weighing greater than 50 g shall be marked/stamped/embossed with an appropriate resin identification code promulgated by the Plastics and Chemical Industry Association or in compliance with ISO 11 469.

-An exception may be allowed for product(s) where the circumstances of the manufacturing process or the size and shape of the product restrict the use of the plastics resin identification code on the product.
-Excepted products need to be accompanied by appropriate information describing disposal methods for the product(s), including the relevant resin identification code.
+Note: An exception may be allowed for product(s) where the circumstances of the manufacturing process or the size and shape of the product restrict the use of the plastics resin identification code on the product.
+Products approved for exception need to be accompanied by appropriate information describing disposal methods for the product(s), including the relevant resin identification code.
 This must be provided at the time of sale of the product to encourage further recycling.

-DoC 24.1: Visual assessment from a product sample or during a site visit; or
+DoC 23.1: Visual assessment from a product sample or during a site visit; or

-DoC 24.2: Direct and clear inclusion of this requirement in DoC 23.2 in the engineer's report or demonstration.
+DoC 23.2: Direct and clear inclusion of this requirement in DoC 21.1 in the engineer's report or demonstration.

-6.4 Coatings / Treatments
+6.3 Coatings / Treatments

-Criterion 25: Products and components shall not be impregnated, labelled, coated or otherwise treated in a manner which would prevent post-consumer recycling.
+Criterion 24: Products and components shall not be impregnated, labelled, coated or otherwise treated in a manner which would prevent post-consumer recycling.

-DoC 25.1: A detailed description of each coating or treatment applied to the product or component, or declaration of non-use; and
+DoC 24.1: A detailed description of each coating or treatment applied to the product or component, or declaration of non-use; and

-DoC 25.2: Explanation of how each coating affects the recyclability of the product or component; and
+DoC 24.2: Explanation of how each coating affects the recyclability of the product or component; and

-DoC 25.3: A description of the end-of-life options for the coated or treated components (e.g., "this coated component may be recycled at <facility name>") with written confirmation from a recycler able to accept the component.
+DoC 24.3: A description of the end-of-life options for the coated or treated components (e.g., "this coated component may be recycled at <facility name>") with written confirmation from a recycler able to accept the component.

-6.5 Product Stewardship
+6.4 Product Stewardship

-Criterion 26: The applicant shall:
+Criterion 25: The applicant shall:

-- accept their product without additional cost (excluding transportation costs) for further recycling in a specialist recycling facility; or - have arrangements with a recycler to accept the product.
-A local recycler is preferable where possible; or - have an established product stewardship program.
-Products collected under the scheme shall not be disposed of in landfill or by incineration; or - have contractual arrangements with a third party who can recycle or refurbish the item.
+- Accept their product without additional cost (excluding transportation costs) for further recycling in a specialist recycling facility; or - Have arrangements with a recycler to accept the product.
+A local recycler is preferable where possible; or - Have an established product stewardship program.
+Products collected under the scheme shall not be disposed of in landfill or by incineration; or - Have contractual arrangements with a third party who can recycle or refurbish the item.
 Contractual arrangements with the third party should nominate the estimated volume of product to be processed annually.

-Note: For mattress recycling, there are several mattress recycling enterprises available, see Home-Business Recycling
+Note: there are several mattress recycling enterprises available, see Home - Business Recycling.

-Overall, the applicant shall demonstrate that the necessary arrangements are in place to deliver on the product stewardship program's claims.
+Overall, demonstrate that the necessary arrangements are in place to deliver on the product stewardship program's claims.
 Details relating to the above product stewardship program requirements and contact details for the programme operator(s) shall also be made publicly available from the official company website and/or in product information supplied at the point of sale.

-DoC 26.1: Copy of instructions outlining the take-back service including the costs, contact details of the take-back service, relevant website documentation; and
+DoC 25.1: Copy of instructions outlining the take-back service including the costs, contact details of the take-back service, relevant website documentation; and

-DoC 26.2: Copy of contractual agreements existing between the applicant(s) with either of the following: third party suppliers, transport companies, charities, second-hand retailers or refurbishment companies.
+DoC 25.2: Copy of contractual agreements existing between the applicant(s) with either of the following: third party suppliers, transport companies, charities, second-hand retailers or refurbishment companies.